 [Rule 7.7 amended in Gazette 12 Aug 2008 p.
 3548.]

 7.8 Application for payment of call (Corporations Act s.
-483(3)(b)) — Form 14
+483(3)(b)) (Form 14)

 The affidavit in support of an application by the liquidator of a company, under section 483(3)(b) of the Corporations Act, for an order for the payment of a call must be in accordance with Form 14.

 7.9 Distribution of surplus by liquidator with special leave of the Court (Corporations Act s.
-488(2)) — Form 15
+488(2)) (Form 15)

 (1) The affidavit in support of an application for special leave to distribute a surplus must state how the liquidator intends to distribute the surplus including the name and address of each person to whom the liquidator intends to distribute any part of the surplus.